jimmytuc/turbo-chainsaw/README.md

     $ scrapy crawl book_meta # 收集书籍元数据
     $ scrapy crawl book_comment # 收集书籍评论

-If you want to easily modify the code during testing, you can mount the scrapy directory of the project path to the servicesite_scrapyd container.
+If you want to easily modify the code during testing, you can mount the scrapy directory of the project path to the scrapyd container.

-If you are used to working with scrapyd, you can deploy the project directly to the servicesite_scrapyd container through scrapyd-client.
+If you are used to working with scrapyd, you can deploy the project directly to the scrapyd container through scrapyd-client.
 # turbo-chainsaw